-If the need for worldview protection rather than the quest for certainty is what truly drives privilege-preserving epistemic pushback, then students’ doubting reflexes work to obstruct rather than to create knowledge.
-DeEndré and Jennifer are not merely expressing their doubt, each has an implicit worldview to defend—an epistemic ground to hold—in the face of competing worldviews.
+If the need for worldview-protection rather than the quest for certainty is what truly drives privilege-preserving epistemic pushback, then students’ doubting reflexes work to obstruct rather than to create knowledge.
+DeEndré and Jennifer are not merely expressing their doubt; each has an implicit worldview to defend—an epistemic ground to hold—in the face of competing worldviews.
 Their engagements are aimed at resisting the content of the discussion rather than suspending judgment about the claims being made.
-Unlike expressions of genuine skepticism that advance classroom discussions by encouraging open-minded, cautious, curious and engaged doubt, privilege-preserving epistemic pushback is driven by what José Medina calls the need for “cognitive self-protection” (Medina 2013, 5).
-So, I don’t think that it accurately describes what is happening here.
+Unlike expressions of genuine skepticism that advance classroom discussions by encouraging open-minded, cautious, curious, and engaged doubt, privilege-preserving epistemic pushback is driven by what Medina calls the need for “cognitive self-protection” (Medina 2013, 5).
+So I don’t think that it accurately describes what is happening here.

 We can’t track privilege-preserving epistemic pushback if we treat it as an expression of critical thinking either.
 Critical thinking, when done well, encourages clear, open-minded, cautious, curious, and engaged thinking on difficult issues, but pushback actually fails to do this.
-José Medina’s distinction between engagements that are beneficial to knowledge production and the kind that obstructs knowing well makes this clear.
+Medina’s distinction between engagements that are beneficial to knowledge-production and the kind that obstruct knowing well makes this clear:

 Resistance can be a good and a bad thing, epistemically speaking.
 The resistances of your cognitive life keep you grounded.
 As Wittgenstein would put it, in order to have a real (and not simply a delusional) cognitive life, “we need friction,” we need to go “back to the rough ground.”
 But there are also resistances that function as obstacles, as weights that slow us down or preclude us from following (or even having access to) certain paths or pursuing further certain questions, problems, curiosities.
-(Medina 2013, 48)
+(48)

 Beneficial epistemic resistance helps us to establish an entry point onto unfamiliar epistemic terrain.
 It moves the discussion forward productively.
-In Medina’s words, there is a beneficial epistemic friction, that prompts us “to be self-critical, to compare and contrast [our] beliefs, to meet justificatory demands, to recognize cognitive gaps, and so on” (Medina 2013, 50).
+In Medina’s words, there is a beneficial epistemic friction that prompts us “to be self-critical, to compare and contrast [our] beliefs, to meet justificatory demands, to recognize cognitive gaps, and so on” (50).

 DeEndré’s engagements offer no beneficial epistemic friction.
-In fact, they fail by both critical thinking standards and Medina’s criteria.
-Technically his response is a red herring.
-He diverts the focus from the terror of rape culture to the unfairness of how our sexual violence conversation is framed.
+In fact, they fail by both critical-thinking standards and Medina’s criteria.
+Technically, his response is a red herring.
+He diverts the focus from the terror of rape culture to the unfairness of how our sexual-violence conversation is framed.
 He steers it to an epistemic terrain where he feels less fragile.
-But more importantly, the red herring is not just a logical misstep: it does something.
+But more important, the red herring is not just a logical misstep: it does something.
 It allows him to neutralize any consideration of how racism and sexism are used to maintain rape culture.
-His response mirrors the race-neutralizing discursive moves that Alice MacIntyre (1997) characterizes in her account of “white talk.”<7> You can’t focus productively on the racialized/gendered dimensions of sexualized violence when you are operating on epistemic terrain that confines the conversation to broad claims about the “violence that happens to people in relationships.”
-Epistemic friction is impossible when conversations are pulled onto epistemic terrains where terms such as “white privilege” or “rape culture” have absolutely no hermeneutical currency.
-So, what’s going on here is more than just a logical misstep.
-His resistance has a deeper obstructive nature that Medina (and the critical pedagogy tradition) find important.
+His response mirrors the race-neutralizing discursive moves that Alice McIntyre characterizes in her account of “white talk” (McIntyre 1997).<7> You can’t focus productively on the racialized/gendered dimensions of sexualized violence when you are operating on epistemic terrain that confines the conversation to broad claims about the “violence that happens to people in relationships.”
+Epistemic friction is impossible when conversations are pulled onto epistemic terrains where terms such as white privilege or rape culture have absolutely no hermeneutical currency.
+So what’s going on here is more than just a logical misstep.
+DeEndré’s resistance has a deeper obstructive nature that Medina (and the critical-pedagogy tradition) find important.
 His discursive move creates an obstacle to further inquiry.
 It keeps his affective-cognitive wheels spinning in place by censoring, distracting, dodging, silencing, or “inhibiting the formation of beliefs, the articulation of doubts, the formulation of questions and lines of inquiry” (Medina 2013, 50).